tbs-parth/node-boilerplate/README.md

         mail.send(new WelcomeMail('user@example.com'));
     -   Recommended: send from a background/queue worker for production.

--   Example mail class (project pattern):

-    -   WelcomeMail accepts recipient and builds subject + HTML/text using a template.
-    -   Mailer exposes send(mailInstance) that resolves when delivered or queued.

 -   Testing emails:

     -   Use Mailtrap (or similar) for development: set MAIL_HOST, MAIL_PORT, MAIL_USER, MAIL_PASS to Mailtrap values.
     -   Log email output or inspect Mailtrap inbox.

--   Implementation tips:
-    -   Keep templates in `app/mails/templates` and load with a simple renderer (e.g. handlebars).
-    -   For heavy traffic use a queue (Bull / Bee-Queue) and an email worker.
-    -   Always avoid blocking requests while sending emails — return response and enqueue/send asynchronously.

 ## API Endpoints